littlebirch/pySpider/README.md

 # pySpider
-A simple web spider writen in python,just for practice purpose
+A simple web spider writen in python,just for practice purpose.
+Written by FanYonglei